-Architecture and Building Technology - ARBT.AS
+Architecture and Building Technology

 Have you ever thought about designing your own home and getting involved with its construction?
 Architecture and Building Technology is a two-year program of study that has been developed to build a solid foundation for study and professional exploration in the multi-faceted fields of Architectural Design and Building Construction.
 You will develop your design and presentation skills learning technical drawing and a variety of computer-aided design programs taught by the Valley’s best professional designers.
 Students will develop a portfolio of design projects that will serve as part of their application requirement for future architectural studies at the University of Massachusetts or the Boston Architectural College, and for professional career placement.
 This program is available in both daytime and evening formats.

 - Credential Awarded: Associate in Science in Architecture and Building Technology